human connection

 resources for people living with suicide:

-click here for alternatives to suicide meetings
+click here for support for people living with suicide

 click here for information on talking about suicide